Josh Deutsch

-Josh Deutsch is an American musician and composer.
-Primarily known as a trumpet player, he is a founding member of the Queens Jazz Overground, leads the band Pannonia and the Josh Deutsch Quintet, and performs regularly in a duo with guitarist Nico Soffiato.
+Josh Deutsch is an American jazz musician and composer.
+Primarily known as a trumpet player, he is a founding member of the Queens Jazz Overground, leads the band Pannonia and the Josh Deutsch Quintet, is a member of the Grammy-nominated Terraza Big Band, and performs regularly in a duo with guitarist Nico Soffiato.
 Deutsch is also an educator, who has taught privately and at various institutions including the Queens College CPSM and the University of Oregon, as well as mentoring at the Young Composers and Improvisors Workshop.
 He has toured extensively throughout North America, Europe and Asia during his career.

 Early life and education

 Deutsch was born and raised in Seattle.
 He began playing piano and composing music at the age of five, then added the trumpet in middle and high school.
 He received his bachelor's degree in Jazz Studies from the New England Conservatory of Music, where he studied with Danilo Pérez, Bob Brookmeyer, John McNeill, Allan Chase and composer Lee Hyla.
 Deutsch received his Masters of Music in Jazz Performance and Composition in 2009 from the University of Oregon.